 In table \ref{Table:parameters} we summarize the values of the parameters $\lambda_0=\lambda(\mu_0)$ and $m_0=m(\mu_0)$ used for the comparison with lattice data for different gauge groups.
 The values of the gluon masses are comparable with those found by other methods, see, eg \cite{PhysRevD.97.034010}.
 A more quantitative comparison would require using the same renormalization scheme.

 With the set of parameters given in Table~\ref{Table:parameters}, we obtain the propagators depicted in Fig.~\ref{Fig:SU3_IS_2y1L}, where we represent the two-loop results for the gluon propagator, gluon and ghost dressing functions in comparison with lattice data and the one loop calculation.
-We include both plots for gluon propagator and gluon dressing function since the first one shows better the comparison in the deep infrared while the second has better resolution for intermediate momenta.
+We include the plots for both the gluon propagator and the gluon dressing function since the first one yields a better comparison in the deep infrared while the second has better resolution for intermediate momenta.

 The agreement between lattice data and perturbation theory is considerably improved when the two-loop corrections are added and the error is reduced by a factor 2.
-For the two loop results the error is less than 5\%.
+For the two loop results, the error is less than 5\%.
 At a more qualitative level, we observe that the two loop results reproduce the gluon dressing function with great accuracy while providing a better fit for the ghost propagator.

-In Fig.~\ref{Fig:SU3_alphaMasa} we represent directly the running gluon mass and the squared coupling constant $\lambda$ as a function of the momentum scale.
+In Fig.~\ref{Fig:SU3_alphaMasa}, we represent the running gluon mass and the squared coupling constant $\lambda$ as a function of the momentum scale.

 This figure shows that there is a sizeable difference between the one loop and two loop results, but only in a rather small range of momentum.
 Moreover, as discussed in \cite{Reinosa:2017qtf} the relevant expansion parameter within this model is not $\lambda$ itself.
 Indeed in the deep infrared all the interactions are mediated by a gluon propagator, which is massive.
 A better measure of the relative importance of the different terms in perturbation theory is